-Once you’ve added enough pins to cover all areas of your day, take some time to move these onto individual boards like table decor, ceremony backdrops, dresses, hairstyles etc. Get as specific as you’d like here!
+Once you’ve added enough pins to cover all areas of your day, take some time to move these onto individual boards or sections, like table decor, ceremony backdrops, dresses, hairstyles etc. Get as specific as you’d like here!
 This will help you to organize your pins and easily find what you’re looking for.
 Now you may begin to identify a look or theme base on what you’ve been saving.
 If you’re completely new to wedding terms, look at the pin descriptions to pick out words that describe your style.
 It’s helpful for all vendors involved to know what kind of vibe you’re going for.

 Take it Further: Create a mood board for your wedding.
 Choose 8-10 photos from your boards that really speak to you and make you feel inspired.
 These photos should include colors, textures, and decor ideas that help add to the feel of your day.
 Feel free to check out these for a little inspiration.

 Tip: Your wedding doesn’t have to be have to fit one specific theme.
 You may find that you like a bits and pieces of each and want to create your own.
 This is your day, and it should completely be a reflection of you guys!

 We change our minds all the time, especially when it comes to planning our wedding!
 So, come back to your boards and remove anything you don’t love.
 If you’re not sure and think you might end up reverting back, move these pins into a separate board to avoid not being able to find it again later.

 Tip: Use secret boards if you want it to be a surprise for friends and family!